catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

- Ensure that this variable is correctly set and if not set it manually.
+ Ensure that this variable is correctly set and if not, set it manually.
 If you are unsure of what ``CC_REMOTE_CIDR_NETWORK`` should be, ask your network administrator, or visit http://ifconfig.me to find your IP address.
 Use "<IP_ADDRESS>/32" as ``CC_REMOTE_CIDR_NETWORK`` to allow traffic only from your current effective IP.